tahngarth825/yesangel/README.md

   is too small to render two columns
 13. strong validations on inputs such as location
 14. SORTING COMPONENTS
+15. Make it filter the browse page as you first load
+16. Make your own profile available on top right nav bar
+17. MAKE FILTERS WORK WITH AGE AND GENDER; FIX HEIGHT
+18. Number data are stored as strings; extract them as integers!
+19. Add a "check all" for genders of interest

 ### Sources
 1. React-sliders: https://www.npmjs.com/package/react-slider